 Your insurance company will inform you that you can decline uninsured coverage by signing a waiver.
 Unfortunately, many people choose to decline this vital coverage and only realize too late that they should have accepted UMI coverage.
 It is tragic when a person is injured in an uninsured motorist accident, and that person doesn’t have any insurance to help pay the costs and damages caused by a negligent and careless driver.

 If you do have UMI coverage and the driver who caused the accident is uninsured, you must file an uninsured motorist claim with your insurance company.
 A UMI claim is handled in the same way as a liability insurance claim.
 You must prove that the other driver caused the collision, the driver was uninsured, you were injured, and you suffered damages to receive compensation for your claim.

 Your insurance company does not automatically pay every UMI claim that is filed.
 Therefore, consulting with an experienced Indiana car accident lawyer is still recommended even though you are dealing with your insurance company.

 Protect Your Rights by Calling an Indiana Car Accident Lawyer

 You deserve to have sound legal advice from a car accident lawyer who has your best interest as his top priority.
 Call The Ken Nunn Law Office at 1-800-CALL-KEN or 1-800-225-5536 to speak with a car accident lawyer today.
-Our lawyers offer free legal consultations for accident victims and their families.
+Our lawyers offer free legal consultations for people affected by accident in Indiana and their families.